brodycj/cordova-sqlite-ext/README.md

 ## About this version branch

-Version with extra features: REGEXP (Android/iOS/macOS), BASE64, and pre-populated databases
+New major release (cordova-sqlite-ext@3.0.0-0.xx) with extended features: REGEXP (Android/iOS/macOS), BASE64, and pre-populated databases

 This version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.